-Anuloma Viloma Pranayama ( Alternate Nostril breathing ) , Breathe in from right nostril closing left nostril with middle finger and ring finger and breathe out from left nostril closing right nostril with the thumb.
+Anulom Vilom pranayama ( Alternate Nostril Breathing), Breathe in from right nostril closing left nostril with the middle finger and ring finger and breathe out from left nostril closing right nostril with the thumb.
 Do it continuously and it is known as Anulom Vilom (Alternate Nostril Breathing).
 It is also Known as Nadi Shodhan (Alternate Nostril Breathing).
-Left nostril is Ida (moon principle or mind), Right nostril represents Pingla Nadi (Sun principle or body).
+The left nostril is Ida (moon principle or mind), Right nostril represents Pingala Nadi (Sun principle or body).
 In alternate nostril breathing, once inhale through Left and exhale through Right then inhale through Right and exhale through Left Nostril.
-This purifies the Ida and Pingala nadis.
+This purifies the Ida and Pingala Nadis.

 The purpose of the Alternate Nostril Breathing is to balance the physical and mental energy.
 It is recommended for all types of problems.
 As Hatha Yoga principle says that the health conditions are due to an imbalance between these Ida and Pingala Nadis, alternate nostril breathing balances these two forces.

 It is very effective in purifying the mind and body.
 Regular practice offers energy to the body, releases stress, anxiety and also treat serious health conditions, which include heart problems, cartilage, depression, asthma, high blood pressure and arthritis.
 Some of the practitioners also recommend AnulomVilom Pranayam for the treatment of bent ligaments, neural issues, migraine pain, and sinus.
 It should be practiced in the morning in the fresh air with an empty stomach.